Upsilon-like concordance invariants from sl(n) knot cohomology: Introduction

 This filtration $\F$ is known as the \emph{quantum} filtration.

 In previous work \cite{lewarklobb}, the authors studied the associated graded vector space to the cohomology

-in the cases when $\partial w$ is a product of distinct linear factors.
-In these cases, the bigraded complex vector space $\gr^j H_{\partial w}^i(D)$ is an invariant of $K$, it is of total dimension $n$, and supported in degree $i=0$.
+in the cases when $\potential$ is a product of distinct linear factors.
+In these cases, the bigraded complex vector space $\gr^j H_{\potential}^i(D)$ is an invariant of $K$, it is of total dimension $n$, and supported in grading $i=0$.

-The quantum gradings of the support of the cohomology give rise to lower bounds on the smooth $4$-ball genus of the knot, and it was a principal object of \cite{lewarklobb} to demonstrate that these bounds are heavily dependent on the choice of $\partial w$, and display interesting behavior from various points of view.
+The quantum gradings of the support of the cohomology give rise to lower bounds on the smooth $4$-ball genus of the knot, and it was a principal object of \cite{lewarklobb} to demonstrate that these bounds are heavily dependent on the choice of $\potential$, and display interesting behavior from various points of view.

-For this paper, our starting point is somewhat different: we fix the potential to be $\partial w = x^n - x^{n-1}$.
+For this paper, our starting point is somewhat different: we fix the potential to be $\potential = x^n - x^{n-1}$.
 In the cases where $n \geq 3$ (which turn out to be the interesting cases) this potential is not a product of distinct linear factors.
-The bigraded vector space $\gr^j H_{\partial w}^i(D)$ is still an invariant of $K$, but it now has dimension equal to one more than the dimension of standard Khovanov-Rozansky $\sl_{n-1}$ cohomology.
-The copy of the $\sl_{n-1}$ cohomology arises from the root $x=0$ of $\partial w$ which is of multiplicity $n-1$, while the extra copy of $\C$ should be thought of as $\sl_1$ cohomology corresponding to the simple root $x=1$.
+The bigraded vector space $\gr^j H_{\potential}^i(D)$ is still an invariant of $K$, but it now has dimension equal to one more than the dimension of standard Khovanov-Rozansky $\SL_{n-1}$ cohomology \cite{rosewedrich}.
+The copy of the $\SL_{n-1}$ cohomology arises from the root $x=0$ of $\potential$ which is of multiplicity $n-1$, while the extra copy of $\CC$ should be thought of as $\SL_1$ cohomology corresponding to the simple root $x=1$.

-There is an easily described cocycle $\psi \in C_{\partial w}^0 (D)$ generating this extra copy of $\C$.
+There is an easily described cocycle $\psi \in C_{\potential}^0 (D)$ generating this extra copy of $\CC$.
 The minimum $j$ (suitably renormalized) such that

 turns out to be a $\Q$-valued invariant of the smooth concordance class of $K$, and to provide a lower bound on the smooth $4$-ball genus of $K$.
 It is not quite a concordance homomorphism to $\Q$ (as we shall see later in examples), but it is at least a \emph{quasi-homomorphism} (a homomorphism up to some bounded error).